vtorggler/QuantumOptics.jl/docs/_sources/tutorial/tutorial.rst.txt

     alpha = 1.5
     psi = coherentstate(b, alpha)

-These objects can be combined in all the expected ways.
+These objects can be combined using standard arithmetic operations.

 .. code-block:: julia